-The vendor, Hyatt Hotels Corporation, reportedly signed a memorandum of understanding to sell the asset to PAG earlier this month.
-The sale price is believed to be in the 500bn won range.
+The vendor, Hyatt Hotels Corporation, reportedly signed a memorandum of understanding to sell the asset to PAG at the time, with a sale believed to be in the 500bn won range.

 The seller began the sale process earlier this year after it completed the renovation of 615 rooms in the hotel, which is located on Mount Namsan in central Seoul.